simongonzalezdc/Farm-to-Stars/Docs/HOMESTEAD_WAVE_DELTA_AGENTS.md

 This roster defines the autonomous agents assigned to Wave Delta's four parallel lanes.
 Each pod operates semi-independently, sharing artifacts through the Wave Delta playbook and the Homestead parallel task matrix.
 The goal is to keep every lane unblocked while marching toward the Homestead playtest milestone.

+> **Status Note:** All pods have checked in their closure reports.
+Remaining action item is coordinating Township ramp syncs using the archived export payload samples.

 ## Pod overview

 | Pod | Focus lane | Primary outputs | Sync rhythm |